 Megève makes an excellent choice for families, particularly if you want to wow your children with European charm.
 From the moment they hop on a horse-drawn carriage to tour the village, they will be put under the Megève magic spell.
 Families will love the variety of skiing and cruising around on the intermediate slopes, and there are good ski schools.
 Beyond skiing, there is plenty to keep kids of all ages entertained (see Resort Activities section).

 The accommodation in central Megève consists primarily of 4-star and 5-star hotels, with a few 2-star and 3-star hotels scattered around.
 They’re generally excellent quality but fairly pricey, which is understandable given Megève’s more luxurious status.
 Stay in the center of the village for convenient access to the slopes, restaurants and shops.
 The Mont d’Arbois base area is a great place to stay for access to slopes and ski school but it requires a shuttle bus to get to the village.
 Generally, the better value accommodation is further from the village, though there are some options within walking distance.
 There are a few apartment-style properties, as well as a range of chalet options.
 Scout can help you find the accommodation that’s perfect for your needs.
-Read our profiles or fill in a form.Search Hotels and Deals Get your
+Read our profiles or send us an inquiry to get started.Search Hotels and Deals Get your

 Scout Field Guide >